Team Stats - From Simple Data Capture to Meaningful Metrics

 Well, turns out you can get a lot of useful information without much effort.

-In our URCA Classroom, Sion "Brummie" Scone walks us through his method for collecting simple, yet powerful stats that you can collect during games.
+In our UAP Classroom, Sion "Brummie" Scone walks us through his method for collecting simple, yet powerful stats that you can collect during games.
 These stats are so simple that you can actually use them to give feedback to your team between games at a tournament.
 Process these metrics after your tournament so you can track progress on your metrics over the course of a season.

 The four pieces of data you're collecting are...